Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) expenses to acquire services, from vendors in

 Illinois, for film production, editing, or processing; and

 (3) the compensation, not to exceed $100,000 for any

 one employee, for contractual or salaried employees who are Illinois residents performing services with respect to the accredited production.

 "Qualified production facility" means stage facilities in the State in which television shows and films are or are intended to be regularly produced and that contain at least one sound stage of at least 15,000 square feet.

-Rulemaking authority to implement this amendatory Act of the 95th General Assembly, if any, is conditioned on the rules being adopted in accordance with all provisions of the Illinois Administrative Procedure Act and all rules and procedures of the Joint Committee on Administrative Rules; any purported rule not so adopted, for whatever reason, is unauthorized.
+Rulemaking authority to implement Public Act 95-1006, if any, is conditioned on the rules being adopted in accordance with all provisions of the Illinois Administrative Procedure Act and all rules and procedures of the Joint Committee on Administrative Rules; any purported rule not so adopted, for whatever reason, is unauthorized.